My Philosophy and Approach to Therapy

 We Must Be Willing to Let Go of the Life we have Planned so as to Have the Life that is Waiting for Us

 I am a Licensed Marriage and Family Therapist in the state of Georgia.
 After moving to Georgia from California where I received my Master's Degree, I worked as an independent contractor at PACT Atlanta, LLC, a large psychiatric practice affiliated with Dekalb Medical Center, for many years.
 While there I treated a wide range of behavioral health issues including depressive disorders, anxiety disorders, bipolar disorders, phobias, obsessive compulsive disorders, trauma and stress related disorders, eating disorders, substance abuse, personality disorders, schizophrenia, chronic illness, pain and related issues, relationship issues, couples and marriage therapy, sexual dysfunctions and family relationship issues.
-More recently I enjoyed working with a group of knowledgeable psychologists in North Atlanta on Powers Ferry Rd.
-I currently have a private practice with offices in Brookhaven and Marietta.
+I then worked with a group of knowledgeable psychologists in North Atlanta on Powers Ferry Road before I began my private practice in the Brookhaven-Buckhead area.

 I am a Clinical Member of the Georgia Association of Marriage and Family Therapists as well as a Clinical Member of the American Association of Marriage and Family Therapists.